 Phone: (847) 467-1746

 Mira Balberg specializes in ancient Judaism, with a focus on early rabbinic literature.
-She holds a B.A. and an M.A. from the Hebrew University in Jerusalem, in which she studied Hebrew Bible and Talmud, and a PhD in Religious Studies from Stanford University.
-Her areas of teaching include Hebrew Bible, Second Temple literature, Hellenistic Judaism, and Rabbinics.
+She holds a B.A. and an M.A. from the Hebrew University in Jerusalem and a PhD in Religious Studies from Stanford University.
+Her areas of teaching include Hebrew Bible, Second Temple literature, Hellenistic Judaism, and rabbinic literature.
 She is particularly interested in the ways in which the Jewish Literature composed in the Hellenistic and Roman era interprets and transforms biblical institutions, concepts, and values, often through dialogue and interaction with Greek, Roman, and early Christian cultures.
-Her book Purity, Body, and Self in Early Rabbinic Literature (The University of California Press, 2014) explores the ways in which the rabbis who created the Mishnah (a third-century legal code) reshaped the biblical discourse of ritual purity and impurity and refocused it around the self and its subjective relationships with its body and environment.
-Others topics on which she has worked and is currently working include questions of personhood in rabbinic literature, the human body and its changing cultural meanings in ancient Jewish texts, sacrificial practice and rhetoric, and the production of knowledge in late antiquity.
+Her book Purity, Body, and Self in Early Rabbinic Literature (University of California Press, 2014) explores the ways in which the rabbis who created the Mishnah (a third-century legal code) reshaped the biblical discourse of ritual purity and impurity and refocused it around the self and its subjective relationships with its body and environment.
+Others topics on which she has worked include questions of personhood in rabbinic literature, the human body and its changing cultural meanings in ancient Jewish texts, and the production of knowledge in late antiquity.
 She is currently working on a book exploring the transformation of sacrifice in early rabbinic literature.

 Gateway to Rabbinic literature (in Hebrew).
 Ra'anana: The Open University Press, 2013.